Lexogen-Tools/idemux/README.rst

 This allows you to:
 1. Use other software, such as UMI_tools to deal with the 10nt UMI if desired
-2. To demuliplex lanes where QuantSeq-Pool has been pooled with other libraries and read 2 has been sequenced longer than the actual barcoe
+2. To demuliplex lanes where QuantSeq-Pool has been pooled with other libraries and read 2 has been sequenced longer than the actual barcode.

 If you sequenced i5 as a reverse complement, make sure to not fill in reverse complement barcodes into the sample sheet, but to use the ``--i5-rc`` parameter.